What Are Employee Loans, And Should You Offer Them?

 1. This Type of Financing Can Help Your Employees

 One of the most rewarding things about running your own business is the economic opportunities you create for others.
 In the same way, employee loans can help your employees get through rough patches.
-Even if you receive nothing in return, other than the repayment of your loan, providing a loan can be very rewarding.
+Even if you receive nothing in return other than your loan repayment, providing a loan can be very rewarding.

 2. May Help Attract Employees

-The availability of employee loans can be a significant job benefit for prospective employees.
-This makes employee loans a potentially powerful recruiting tool.
-Plus, even if you don’t actually provide the loan amount, simply offering the possibility signals to recruits that you take care of your employees.
+The availability of employee loans can be a significant job benefit for prospective employees, making them a potentially powerful recruiting tool.
+Plus, simply offering it signals to recruits that you take care of your employees.

 3. May Improve Productivity

-An increasingly large body of research appears to show that financial stress may negatively impact worker productivity.
-Intuitively, this makes sense; more time stressing about money means poorer mental health, which translates into lower productivity.
-In the right circumstances, this financial assistance can ease the burden for employees.
+An increasingly large body of research shows that financial stress may negatively impact worker productivity.
+Intuitively, this makes sense; more time stressing about money means poorer mental health, resulting in lower productivity.
+In the right circumstances, this financial assistance can ease the burden on employees.